 Unfortunately, claims for insurance damages after these types of accidents are subject to a multi-tiered level of bureaucracy that can be difficult for an inexperienced individual to navigate.
 If you were the driver of the other vehicle involved in the trash, the first thing you should do after you are done at the scene is to make a report with your insurance company as you would after any other accident.
 However, you are also going to need to make a separate report of what occurred to Uber and Lyft.
-An experienced Uber and Lyft accident attorney like those at the Law Offices of Randolph Rice can work with these companies on your behalf.
+An experienced Uber and Lyft accident attorney like those at Rice, Murtha & Psoras can work with these companies on your behalf.

 One of the aspects that makes recovering after these accidents difficult is the way that Uber and Lyft classify their drivers.
 Normally, if you are involved in an accident with a driver who is working at the time of the accident, their company can be held liable under the theory of vicarious liability.
 Vicarious liability means that employers can be held responsible for actions their employees take while within the scope of their employment.
 This allows people to recover from a company with “deep pockets” rather than a single driver who may not be able to pay what you are owed.

 However, Uber and Lyft classify their drivers as independent contractors rather than employees, which means that they cannot be sued under a theory of vicarious liability.
 As such, filing a personal injury suit against them is unlikely to be successful.
 Instead, you should start by filing a claim under the personal insurance plan of the driver.
 All drivers are required to have personal insurance on their vehicles.
 If the amount paid out by insurance is not satisfactory, a skilled lawyer like those at our firm can file a personal injury suit against the driver directly.